AdobeDocs/experience-manager-screens.en/help/user-guide/configure-screens-replication.md

 >[!NOTE]
 >For security reasons, it is recommended to avoid using the admin password for `screens-receiver-user`.

-1. Navigate  to your AEM Author instance.
+1. Navigate to your instance of AEM Author.

 1. Click tools > **Security** > **Users**.